 GDS Holdings Limited (Nasdaq: GDS) is a leading developer and operator of high-performance data centres in China.
-The Company’s facilities are strategically located in China’s primary economic hubs where demand for high-performance data centre services is concentrated.
+The Company’s facilities are strategically located in China’s primary economic hubs where demand for high-performance data centre services are concentrated.
+The Company also builds to suit and operates data centres at lower-tier locations selected by customers in order to fulfill their broader requirements.
 The Company’s data centres have large net floor area, high power capacity, density and efficiency, and multiple redundancy across all critical systems.
-GDS is carrier and cloud neutral, which enables customers to connect directly to all major PRC telecommunications carriers and to the largest PRC and global cloud service providers hosted by GDS in many of its facilities.
-The Company has a 18-year track record of service delivery, successfully fulfilling the requirements of some of the largest and most demanding customers for outsourced data centre services in China.
-The Company’s base of customers consists predominantly of hyper-scale cloud service providers, large internet companies, financial institutions, telecommunications and IT service providers, and large domestic private sector and multinational corporations.
+GDS is carrier and cloud-neutral, which enables customers to access all the major PRC telecommunications networks, as well as the largest PRC and global public clouds which are hosted in many of its facilities.
+The Company offers colocation and managed services, including direct private connection to leading public clouds, an innovative service platform for managing hybrid clouds and, where required, the resale of public cloud services.
+The Company has a 19-year track record of service delivery, successfully fulfilling the requirements of some of the largest and most demanding customers for outsourced data centres services in China.
+The Company’s customer base consists predominantly of hyperscale cloud service providers, large internet companies, financial institutions, telecommunications carriers and IT service providers, and large domestic private sector and multinational corporations.
 Find out more about GDS Services here.

 Beijing is the political capital and the most important economic hub in China.
 As one of the biggest international metropolises in the world, Beijing houses headquarters of major domestic enterprises as well as bureaus of MNCs.
 GDS currently owns four self-built data centres here in operation with an area of 16,669 sqm.
 The data centres are strategically located in Beijing Economic-Technological Development Area and close to the HQs and key operation centres of many large enterprises, providing convenient access for the customers.